mth/yeti/doc/reference.rst

   construction time.
 * Lambda_ expression can be created by including arguments (`BindArg <Lambda_>`_) after the field name.

+If a field named **serialVersionUID** is defined with value being numeric constant, then the compiler must generate a **private static final long serialVersionUID** field with the given initialization value into generated JVM class.

 Class method
 ---------------